 More practically, Hoque suggests being intentional about:

 The media you consume: Taking in a range of art, news, and scholarship makes you more vulnerable to cross-pollinating insight.
 Create an internal process in your office to share interest content that exposes others to new concepts.
-At 10,000ft, we have a #reading-list Slack channel devoted to sharing interesting content we find — work-related or not.

 The people you see: The success of a team is predicted by the quality and quantity of the connections its members have, especially across disciplines and silos.
 We benefit from growing diverse partnerships within our lives.
 Can you facilitate a way for different disciplines on your team to connect and share ideas more often?

 The events you attend: Where do people in your interest and priority circle congregate?
 Conferences, talks, dinner parties?
 The idea is that conferences and parties are places where serendipity makes itself available, ready to be realized by a friendly smile and a heartfelt handshake.
 What opportunities are there for your team to attend events together?